aashnaPrakash/To-Do-List/README.md

 # To Do List App
-Features -
+Features\
-Adding new todos
+Adding new todos\
-Editing existing todos
+Editing existing todos\
 Deleting todos

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).